bpbond/R-data-picarro/R-data-picarro.md

 5     8   16
 6     9   10
 ```
-Data frames are the fundamental (in the sense of most frequently used) data type in R.
+Data frames are the most frequently used data type in R.

 Things you should know: control flow
 ========================================================

-- Most common control flow uses `if...then...else` and `for`
+- Basic  *control flow* statements

 ```r